visualengineers/sci-knowledge-base/README.md

 ### Markdown / Kramdown

 Markdown makes it easy to style your writing, including conventions for basic styling (see below).
 However, Kramdown is the default Markdown renderer for Jekyll, offering you additional options for styling.
-Add for example `{:.my-css-class}` to apply your fancy custom CSS.
+Add for example `{:.my-css-class}` to tell Kramdown you want to apply your fancy custom CSS.

 ```markdown
 Syntax highlighted code block